 Thalidomide commonly causes sedation, constipation and itching.
 Other common side effects include a dry mouth, dizziness, breathing difficulty, rash and tremor.
-Thalidomide can lower your white and red cells.
+Thalidomide can lower your white and red blood cells.
 If you develop mouth ulcers, a sore throat or a fever, you need to inform your doctor immediately.
-Thalidomide can also reduce the number of platelets (thrombocytopaenia), which may result in an increased chance of excessive bruising or bleeding.
+Thalidomide can also reduce the number of platelets in your blood (thrombocytopaenia), which may result in an increased chance of excessive bruising or bleeding.